circlecube/acf-button/readme.txt

 == Changelog ==

 = 1.6.1 =
-* Include a missing asseet file.
+* Include a missing asset files, since they were in the assets dir.
+Add thumbnail and banner assets.

 = 1.6 =
 * Combine all internal post types into one grouped select list.